"Kotor is one of the great undiscovered places in the world. Montenegro is a beautiful secret!"

 Seen from Mount Lovcen

-So instead of going on the road towards our destination we were going on a local road towards some villages far away in a valley.
+the road towards our destination we were going on a local road towards some villages far away in a valley.
 We have taken wrong turns before and usually we realise our mistake pretty quickly.
 Not this time because after we had driven a while on this road, the wrong road, we came to a large road work where they were clearly upgrading the road from local road to a major highway.
 We thought that made perfect sense for them to upgrade this particular road, or rather for the road we thought we were driving on, because it leads to a large tourist destination.
 To make us even surer that we were on the right way when we talked to some of the men who were working on constructing the road they happily waved us on.
 How far we actually drove on this road we don't know.
 We decided to turn back when we eventually came up to an unfinished tunnel though a mountain.
 We don't mind driving on unfinished roads but to drive into an unfinished tunnel could be very dangerous.
-We turned around, drove back and eventually we found the correct turnoff and we
+We turned around, drove back and eventually we found the correct turnoff and we could drive to Durmitor National

 That is a dirty word...